Why would I need endodontic surgery?

 Generally, a root canal is all that is needed to save teeth with injured pulp from extraction.
 Occasionally, this non-surgical procedure will not be sufficient to heal the tooth and Drs.
 Jeppson, Baker or Sharp will recommend surgery.
 Endodontic surgery can be used to locate fractures or hidden canals that do not appear on x-rays but still manifest pain in the tooth.
 Damaged root surfaces or the surrounding bone may also be treated with this procedure.
 The most common surgery used to save damaged teeth is an apicoectomy or root-end resection.

 What is an apicoectomy?

-Local anesthetics make the procedure comfortable.
-Of course, you may feel some discomfort or experience slight swelling while the incision heals.
+Following the procedure, there may be some discomfort or slight swelling while the incision heals.
 This is normal for any surgical procedure.
-Your endodontist will recommend appropriate pain medication will be recommended.
+To alleviate any discomfort, an appropriate pain medication will be recommended.
 If you have pain that does not respond to medication, please call our office.